aws-deepracer-community/deepracer-for-cloud/README.md

 DeepRacer-For-Cloud (DRfC) started as an extension of the work done by Alex (https://github.com/alexschultz/deepracer-for-dummies), which is again a wrapper around the amazing work done by Chris (https://github.com/crr0004/deepracer).
 With the introduction of the second generation Deepracer Console the repository has been split up.
 This repository contains the scripts needed to *run* the training, but depends on Docker Hub to provide pre-built docker images.
 All the under-the-hood building capabilities are in the [Deepracer Simapp](https://github.com/aws-deepracer-community/deepracer-simapp) repository.

+As if December 2025 the original DeepRacer service in the AWS console is no longer available, and is replaced by [DeepRacer-on-AWS](https://aws.amazon.com/solutions/implementations/deepracer-on-aws/) which you can install in your own AWS environment.
+DeepRacer-For-Cloud is independent of any AWS service, so it is not directly impacted by this change.

 ## Main Features

 DRfC supports a wide set of features to ensure that you can focus on creating the best model: